-Nettie Puglisi Freshour is in her first year as Sports Dietitian for the West Virginia University Department of Intercollegiate Atheltics, working with all Mountaineer student-athletes.
+Nettie Puglisi Freshour joined West Virginia University Department of Intercollegiate Athletics in August 2014 as the sports nutritionist, working with all Mountaineer student-athletes.
 Freshour earned her bachelor’s (2003) and master’s of science (2005) degrees in Human Nutrition and Foods at WVU.

 In addition to serving as the sports dietitian for the athletic department, Freshour works as an adjunct professor for the Human Nutrition and Foods Department teaching an introduction to nutrition course, as well as a Sports nutrition course that she developed.